 \textbf{Write-back and post-processing:} Tensor elements produced by PEs need to be collected, post-processed for further operations, and written back to the memory.
-PEs in different accelerators either write back sequentially or in an asynchronous manner through a shared bus, or communicate with the memory via point-to-point links.
-In addition, accelerators usually exhibit a post-processing unit which re-organizes the data (as per the dataflow mechanism of the current and next layer of the model) and performs on-the-fly encoding.
-Section \ref{sec::post-processing} discusses such write-back and post-processing schemes used by different accelerator designs.
+PEs in different accelerators either write back sequentially or asynchronously through a shared bus or via point-to-point links.
+In addition, accelerators usually contain a post-processing unit that re-organizes the data (as per the dataflow mechanism of the current and next layer of the model) and encodes sparse output on the fly.
+Section \ref{sec::post-processing} discusses such mechanisms.

-\textbf{Compilation support:} It is extremely important to ensure supporting the execution of a variety of ML models onto hardware accelerators and enabling easier programming of the models from ML libraries for the users.
-Section \ref{sec::software-support} describes the compiler support for executing sparse models on hardware accelerators.
-It discusses polyhedral and non-polyhedral intermediate representations and their implications on the compiler's ability to represent the code and feasibility of different code transformations.
-Moreover, it describes challenges in supporting sparse tensors and describes different DNN compilers that facilitate optimized executions of sparse tensor computations.
-Then, it discusses compiler optimizations including common loop optimizations such as loop tiling, loop reordering, loop unrolling and other optimizations specific to hardware intrinsics.
-It also describes semi-automatic optimizations for transforming the loops and data layout as well as automatic optimizations using the cost models.
-Finally, it discusses ISAs for accelerators and the code generation by either using library of high-level primitives or lowering the optimized mappings to accelerator-specific code.
+\textbf{Compilation support:} It is important to support the execution of various ML models on accelerators and easier programming of models from ML libraries.
+Section \ref{sec::software-support} discusses compiler support for sparse models and hardware accelerators.
+It discusses polyhedral and non-polyhedral intermediate representations and their implications on the compiler’s ability to represent the code and apply code transformations.
+It describes challenges in supporting sparse tensors and DNN compilers that facilitate sparse tensor computations.
+Then, it discusses compiler optimizations including common loop optimizations and those specific to hardware intrinsics.
+It also describes semi-automatic optimizations for transforming the loops and data layout and automatic optimizations using cost models.
+Finally, it discusses ISAs used by accelerators and their code generation by using libraries of high-level primitives.